tgraupmann/ChromeSpeechProxy/README.md

 # See Also

+* For Windows and MacOS support see [ConsoleChromeSpeechProxy](https://github.com/tgraupmann/ConsoleChromeSpeechProxy)

-The WebGL For Speech Detection package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81076).
+* The WebGL For Speech Detection package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81076).

-The WebGL For Speech Synthesis package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81861).
+* The WebGL For Speech Synthesis package is available in the [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81861).

 # Dependencies